open-source-labs/SvelteStorm/readme.md

     - Interact with the application - the dashboard will update automatically.
 Some of the web vitals will populate once the app is closed.
     - Click 'back' at the bottom of the window to exit the dashboard.
 6. To enable Split View, click the 'Split View' button on the top right of the application.
 Click 'back' at the bottom of the window to exit the dashboard.
-7. To use the Time Travel Debugging feature,
+7. To use the Time Travel Debugging feature:
     - Run the command 'npm run sdebug' and a browser window will open with the project.
       Additionally, the Time Travel Debugging window will generate an initial snapshot of the project as well as a d3.js component hierarchy tree of the application.
 Any action on the browser window that creates a state change in your application will generate a new snapshot and update the d3.js tree.
     - To view previous snapshots, click on any Snapshot button and cards containing each component's state at the time of the snapshot will appear.